Tore422/kartverket_bruker_behandler/README.md

 A simple Python program for managing users through a Command Line Interface (CLI).<br>
 The program interacts with a MySQL database for persistent data storage of registered users.

+* The program requires that the the user has installed MySQL,<br>
+  and provides login credentials in DatabaseHandler.py.

 ## How to use